mattbdean/JRAW/ENDPOINTS.md

 creddits
 --------

-0.00% completion (0 complete, 2 incomplete)
+0.00% completion (0 implemented, 2 planned, and 0 not planned)

 | Method | Endpoint                                                                                                | Implementation |
 |:------:| ------------------------------------------------------------------------------------------------------- | -------------- |